gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 ```
 This way, the user of the macro can even choose which opcode to use.

-In our precedent code, it will look like this:
+With our precedent code, it will look like this:
 ```rust
 ...
 #[no_mangle]